bitwiseworks/python-os2/Doc/howto/regex.rst

 it exclusively concentrates on Perl and Java's flavours of regular expressions, and doesn't contain any Python material at all, so it won't be useful as a reference for programming in Python.
-(The first edition covered Python's now-removed :mod:`regex` module, which won't help you much.)
+(The first edition covered Python's now-removed :mod:`!regex` module, which won't help you much.)
 Consider checking it out from your library.

-.. rubric:: Footnotes

-.. [#] Introduced in Python 2.2.2.